 The earlier workouts in the book focus on the sound system of English.
 These serve to familiarize the learners with the system as a whole by exploring the PronPack Sound Chart.
 They focus on different regions of the system, such as the short vowels or the stop consonants, and they help the learner become more aware of the articulators in the mouth and vocal tract.
 The later workouts in the book focus on suprasegmental features such as word stress, connected speech and tonic stress.

-PronPack 1-4 is a set of award-winning resource books to help teachers focus on English pronunciation in class.
-Each of the four books takes a slightly different approach to pronunciation teaching.
+PronPack 1-4 is a set of award-winning resource books to help teachers focus on English pronunciation in class, part of an ongoing series by Mark Hancock.